 Coyote gathered all the animals with claws—bears, beavers, marmots, and cougars—and they worked tirelessly to dig seven holes to trap the monsters.
 When the holes were sufficiently deep, Coyote filled them with hot, rust-colored magma and dropped hot rocks inside to make the liquid boil.

 The next time the monsters traveled eastward, they fell into the magma-filled holes, just as Fox knew they would.
 They thrashed and struggled but could not climb out!
 As Coyote watched them splash boiling liquid in every direction, he told the monsters that he was punishing them for their wicked deeds.

 To make an example of the monsters, Coyote turned them all into high, immovable mountains so that everybody in the area could see the consequences of their actions.
 In a final move to prevent the monsters from ever moving eastward again, Coyote struck the ground and opened a chasm in the Earth’s crust.
 Today, we know that chasm as Hells Canyon.

 To this day, the Seven Devils loom large over Hells Canyon.
 They can be viewed from afar on one of our Hells Canyon boat tours, or experienced up close from one of the many hiking trails.
 And while they may not be ravenous monsters, they are best enjoyed with a keen eye for safety.

 Enhance your experience of the Hells Canyon area by educating yourself on its native lore, especially surrounding the Seven Devils.
-Indigenous groups have long held a sincere and dedicated respect for the earth around them.
+Indigenous groups have long held a sincere and dedicated respect for the earth around them, and the seven devils are a part of that long tradition.
 Follow in their footsteps by safely enjoying the canyon!